-- About 8 to 10%, and sometimes more, of employees and covered spouses have diabetes.
+- About 10%, and sometimes more, of employees and covered spouses have diabetes.

-- This 8% to 10% of the health plan members will account for about 25% or more of the plan’s claims costs.
+- The 10% with diabetes can account for about 25% or more of the medical claims.

-- The majority of the hospital admissions are from an Emergency visit.
+- The majority of the higher medical claims are from Emergency and Hospital utilization.

-- The American Diabetes Association states that people with diabetes will experience 3 additional days of absenteeism and have 12 days of lost productivity each year associated with their diabetes.
+- American Diabetes Association research1 documents that people with diabetes experience two additional days of absenteeism and more than 12 days of lost productivity each year.

 - Lecturing is counter productive